Home

 That could be due to the fact that I am afraid I might have talked myself out of it if I had put it off too long …

-Vocaulary is another area where I am jumping in …
+Vocabulary is another area where I am jumping in …

 Right now I am using picture books to review, reinforce, and introduce reading skills.
 The inspirations for these lessons include 6 vocabulary word a week … not 10 or 15.

-I introuduce one new word at a time, and we do a type of Frayer Model that includes a definition, illustration, sentence, and example.
+I introduce one new word at a time, and we do a type of Frayer Model that includes a definition, illustration, sentence, and example.
 As a class we talk about ways the word can be used.
 Students and I work together to give lots of possibilities for each of those categories for the word.
 Each student creates his or her own Frayer Model for each word in their notebook.

 Although we do one word at a time, we generally do two words a days.
 I have the words listed in the top corner of the board at the back of the room, so they are in view and I can try to use them throughout the day and week.